Three Tales (film)

 Three Tales (新しい動画 3つのはなし, Mittsu no Hanashi) was a black and white Japanese anime direct-to-TV short film aired in 1960.
-It was the first domestic anime ever televised.
+It was thought to be the first domestic anime ever televised until the discovery of Mole's Adventure.

 Background

 The show was an experimental anthology broadcast on the NHK channel.
 It was divided into 3 parts featuring individual short fairy tales.
 The first part of the show titled "The Third Plate" is technically the first anime segment ever televised.
 In total, the show was 30 minutes long.
 Though it is questionable as to how widespread the anime actually was, since NHK was only broadcasting to 866 TV sets as of 1953.
 There is no known estimate as to how much their infrastructure scaled just 7 years later.
 Though the best evidence pointing to the anime as being black and white comes from the NHK station record, which indicated they did not make their first analog color broadcast until September 10, 1960, at 8:55 pm 9 months later in Tokyo and Osaka.